o3de/sig-release/governance/SIG Release Charter.md

 ## Goals
-- Make sure releases are defines and met
+- Make sure releases are defined and met
 - Manage schedule of releases and cadence
 - Determine release naming convention
 - Major goals that SIG seeks to generally achieve